MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/debugging-a-universal-driver.md

 ---
 title: Debugging a Universal Windows driver
-description: Describes debugging techniques you can use with a Universal Windows driver. ms.date: 06/09/2017 ms.localizationpriority: medium
+description: Describes debugging techniques you can use with a Universal Windows driver, in particular the Inflight Trace Recorder. ms.date: 08/22/2019 ms.localizationpriority: medium
 ---

 # Debugging a Universal Windows driver

+For general information about debugging universal drivers, see [Getting Started with Windows Debugging](https://docs.microsoft.com/windows-hardware/drivers/debugger/getting-started-with-windows-debugging).

+## Inflight Trace Recorder

 Starting in Windows 10, you can build your KMDF or UMDF driver binary so that it gets additional driver debugging information through the [Inflight Trace Recorder](https://docs.microsoft.com/windows-hardware/drivers/devtest/using-wpp-recorder).
 Universal Windows drivers can take advantage of this feature.